Pointcloud Stitching

 Installation

-Different steps of installation are required for installing the realsense camera servers versus the central computing system.
-The current instructions are for running on Ubuntu 22.04 LTS.
+Different installation steps are required for installing on the edge nodes and the central node.
+The current instructions are tested on Ubuntu 22.04 LTS.

 - Follow the instructions to download and install the